amaliujia/StoneDB/README.md

 StoneDB
 =======
-This is a NoSQL Database (File Database), which is expected to be done in next two months.
+This is a NoSQL Database (Document database), which is expected to be done in next two months.

 It is conducted by my own.